varnishcache/varnish-cache/doc/sphinx/phk/10goingon50.rst

 Where does 50 come into it ?
 ----------------------------

-On january 20th I celebrated my 50 year birthday, and this was a much more serious affair than I had anticipated:  For the first time in my life I have received a basket with wine and flowers on my birthday.
+On January 20th I celebrated my 50 year birthday, and this was a much more serious affair than I had anticipated:  For the first time in my life I have received a basket with wine and flowers on my birthday.